newmediacollective/Sites/README.md

 # sites ![Platform](https://img.shields.io/badge/Platform-macOS%20|%20ubuntu-blue.svg) ![Server](https://img.shields.io/badge/Server-nginx-brightgreen.svg) ![App](https://img.shields.io/badge/App-python%20|%20flask%20|%20gunicorn-red.svg)
-A set of tools to manage photo stream sites.
+A set of tools to manage simple websites.

-In a few minutes you can have your own HTTPS, responsive site that you can post photos to from anywhere.
+In a few minutes you can have your own HTTPS, responsive site for posting text and photos.

 As an example, here's [my site](https://christianbator.com) managed with these tools.